Radiculitis (inflammation of the root of one of the spinal nerves). Inflammation of the nerve roots or radiculitis, how to do it correctly

 • Massage.

-Different methods are resorted to only if there are indications for their use.
+Various methods are used only if there are indications for their use.
 Independent choice of treatment method is unacceptable.

-Tablets, injections and ointments can relieve the inflammatory syndrome, eliminate the manifestations of sciatica, but not get rid of the cause.
-Therefore, you should not be limited only to the use of medicines.
-Medicines aimed at eliminating sciatica include:
+Tablets, injections and ointments can relieve the inflammatory syndrome, eliminate the manifestations of radiculitis, but do not get rid of the cause.
+Therefore, you should not limit yourself to just using medications.
+Medicines aimed at eliminating radiculitis include:

 • Non-steroidal anti-inflammatory drugs.